Marilyn Gool, Owner/Manager

 It was exciting to walk on a road that Paul more than likely walked on during his missionary journey.
 We learned about how history was uncovered through archaeological digs as the guide pointed out how records were etched in stone.
 Our group did a lot of climbing and it was fun taking pictures from places like the Acropolis that was so far up that you could almost see the whole city below.
 (Story continued below)

 One of the fun things about traveling is discovering unique things like the bridge in the photo below (second from the right).
 Unlike other water bridges that lift up to allow ships to pass, this one sinks into the water and comes back up after the boats have gone by.
 We were able to see it in action twice while visiting a waterfront restaurant for lunch.
 While visiting an Orthodox convent high in the hills, we had to borrow wrap around skirts before going inside to learn from the paintings in the chapel.
 (See photo below on the left.)
 The paintings told the story of how Christians were persecuted in the early stages of the church.
 It also revealed some beliefs of the Orthodox Church.

 I saw a female human statue for the first time in Greece.
 Three of the ladies posed with the golden girl.
 (See photo on right.)

 Come explore the world with us in 2015.
-Email me and request information about upcoming trips or monitor our schedule at the bottom of this page.
+Email me and request information about upcoming trips, help us choose the next trip or monitor our schedule at the bottom of this page.